Research MagnetResearch Magnet

 meta-science

-Human science is able to make progress faster than raw experimental falsification/verification would imply, and in cases where experiments are very ambiguous.
+Human science is able to make progress faster than raw experimental falsification/verification would imply.
 How?

 The verification loop on scientific ideas is often extremely long and weirdly hostile.
-Ancient Athenians dismissed Aristarchus’s heliocentrism in the 3rd century BC because it would imply that the stars should shift in the sky as the Earth orbits the sun.
+Ancient Athenians dismissed Aristarchus's heliocentrism in the 3rd century BC.
 The first successful measurement of stellar parallax was in 1838.
-That’s a 2,000-year verification loop.
+That's a 2,000-year verification loop.

 behavioural science